redroostertech/NDAvatar.iOS/README.md

 #### NDAvatarApp

 The NDAvatarApp is designed to showcase the various customization options of the NDAvatarFramework.
 The app has two main views, the single avatar view and a table view.
-In the single avatar view you will can experiment with the available customizations.
+In the single avatar view you can experiment with the available customizations.
 Here is how the single view looks in Xcode.
 To add an AvatarView in Interface Builder simply drag a UIView in and set the class to AvatarViewController.
 Make sure to also set the module to NDAvatarView.
 Notice that we have used runtime attributes to set the initial values.

 Please note that due to current Swift Package limitations the Designables will show as Build Failed like in screenshot.
 This does not affect the end result, it only prevents live updates in Interface Builder.
 We are awaiting a fix.